Imperial Reservoir (Texas)

 Imperial Reservoir is a reservoir in Pecos County, Texas, south of the Pecos River and four miles south of Grandfalls.
 It is bordered by Ranch to Market Road 2593 on the north and east; State Highway 18 is to the west.

 The reservoir covers approximately 1,530 surface acres and has a capacity of 8,500 acre-feet.
 It is fed by Imperial Ditch (taking water from the Pecos River approximately 16 miles to the northwest), and discharges into the Imperial Canal.
-The reservoir was constructed around 1912 to provide irrigation water to the canal and to promote land sales.
-Since 1955 the reservoir has been operated for recreational use by the Imperial Volunteer Fire Department.
+It was constructed around 1912 to provide irrigation water to the canal and to promote land sales.
+Since 1955 it has been operated for recreational use by the Imperial Volunteer Fire Department.